Alkalizing your Body to Prevent Osteoporosis! Building Healthy, Strong Bones to last a Lifetime

 Every cell in your body requires what is know as a stable living condition to ensure optimal metabolism and to function effectively.
 The correct acid balance (or pH level) is of key importance to the health of all your body systems.
 When your body is high on the acidic marker this places additional stress to your kidneys and lungs.
 The kidneys and lungs contribute to pH balance by eliminating excess acids from the body.
 Chronic metabolic acidosis, that is when the body is in an acidic state for a length of time, these buffering systems become exhausted and unable to function effectively.

-What Causes Chronic Acidosis?
+Causes of Chronic Acidosis?

 - Dieting and Fasting: Going for long periods of time either on a fad diet, yoyo dieting, protein shakes and fasting.